Code-Institute-Submissions/chibitales_milestoneproject1/README.md

 ## Deployment
 The domain chibitales.org was purchased on godaddy.com.\
 The open project repository is available under https://github.com/RaphaelRohner/chibitales.org_milestoneproject1.git.\
-The project is deployed under https://raphaelrohner.github.io/chibitales.org_milestoneproject1/\
+The project is deployed under https://raphaelrohner.github.io/chibitales.org_milestoneproject1/ \
-The project is published under the domain chibitales.org as a GitHub page.
+The project is published under the domain https://chibitales.org as a GitHub page.

 ## Credits

 ### Content
 Graphics, content and colors: Chibifighters.com by Gary Runke

-### chibitales.org is heavily based on modified:
+### chibitales.org is based on modified:

 #### Codeinstitute's Resume Walkthrough project
 #### Codeinstitute's Whiskey Drop Walkthrough project